 A twist of fate led me to a young man by a riverbank on a damp February night, that meeting saved his life.
 It occupied a place in my imagination for many years because of it’s significance.
 That in turn brought me back to my own experience of suicide as a young man where I eventually found a great deal of compassion for that younger self.
 This was the starting point for Angel.

-Angel is a project in development led by Michael Sherin which fuses dance, live music and creative writing.
-The long term vision for Angel is a small scale piece of dance theatre for a solo performer and live musician.
+Angel is led by Michael Sherin and fuses dance, music and creative writing.
+The vision for Angel is a small scale piece of dance theatre for a solo performer.

 Angel introduces us to a fallen Angel.
 He’s displaced and jaded because he hasn’t figured out why he’s on his current assignment.
 And until he figures out what his connection to the lost souls he encounter is, he is doomed to repeat the task ad infinitum, avoid promotion and roam the netherworld in a curious kind of limbo.